Marvin510/SelfStudyProject/README.md

 -On the other hand Non-effective visualizations will contain the following:

-- 1 Unimportant info: Visualization will display redundant or non related information
+- 1 Unimportant info: Displays redundant or non related information
 - 2 Boring: Does not captivate the reader or fails to evoke action
 - 3 Complex: Image that fails to convey information due over saturation